hkevin01/ccps-webui/docs/spring-ecosystem.md

 ### How Spring Data JPA Works in Our Project

-In the CLR WebUI project, Spring Data JPA:
+In the CCPS WebUI project, Spring Data JPA:

 1. Provides repository interfaces for all our domain entities
 2. Manages database connections and transaction boundaries